NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 One thing it doesn't (yet) do is end when the player wins.
 Let's fix that.

-How do we know if the player has won?
+How do you know if the player has won?
 In the previous phase you added code to update the `guess` variable each time the user enters a correct letter.
 Each correct letter brings the value of the `guess` variable more inline with the value of the `secret_word` variable.
 So, when has the user won the game?
 When the `guess` and `secret_word` variables are equal.

 Add code to the `while` loop to ensure it loops when the user hasn't run out of chances and the `guess` variable is not equal to the `secret_word` variable.
 If should stop looping if the user runs out of chances or they guess every letter in the secret word.